The Contractor’s Guide to Finding (and Winning) More Construction Bids

 If you can discover what this location is for your local contractors and design professionals, you may be able to network with people there to build these relationships.
 This can be as simple as showing up for a daily or weekly chat with the locals, letting your company’s purpose circulate through the community.

 If you are able to find these locations, offering to host occasional events there may help your business gain ground quickly in the industry, especially if you are just getting established and have not yet had the opportunity to explore other options to grow your business.
 However, this investment may take a while to provide a solid return, which can be a difficult cost to bear for younger businesses that have not yet become established in the local construction culture.By taking these different options for finding more projects for construction bids, you can keep your company working effectively.
 But if you find those projects to bid, how will you get the bidding done?
 Estimating software can be problematic to learn and operate effectively, and at the same time, may miss issues that human estimators may be able to catch, while human estimators can be difficult to find when the labor market is hot and have a cost that may become difficult for your company to bear if the market quiets down.
-One great option to consider is 1build’s combination of artificial intelligence and human estimators to help you save money while bidding more jobs, providing you with the perfect balance point for your company’s growth and profitability.
+One great option to consider is 1build’s expert cost estimating service to help you save money while bidding more jobs, providing you with the perfect balance point for your company’s growth and profitability.